 For the purposes of this discussion, however, we will focus on the things we cannot change – the things that are already part of the retail environment.
 After those realities are addressed, then we have the luxury of creating effective eye-catching logos built on a solid foundation of practical reality.

-- Packaging.
 In the CPG world, logos are primarily used on labels and on packaging and as such, need to be clearly visible, identifiable, and distinguishable.
 They must be eye-catching while still leaving room for all the other information required on your label.
 This alone is a big challenge.

 In order for your logo to be easily recognized and separated from the required information, your logo should be relatively small and have plenty of “empty” or white space around it.
 Many logo designers don’t take this reality into consideration.

-If your label is on a curved surface, like a bottle, a can, or other rounded container, the portion that faces the customers’ eyes is relatively small in width.
+If your label is on a curved surface, like a bottle, a can, or other rounded containers, the portion that faces the customers’ eyes is relatively small in width.
 It may look great on your flat screen, but when it wraps around your product, if your logo is too wide, it will be out of sight and all that great design work will be for naught.
-This is good reason why logos in the CPG space have to be small and compact.
+This is a good reason why logos in the CPG space have to be small and compact.

-What if your logo is applied to an uneven surface such as a plastic bag, blister pack, or other non-flat surface?
+What if your logo is applied to an uneven surface such as a plastic bag, blister pack, or other non-flat surfaces?
 Your logo must take the topography of your package into consideration.
 This is another reason for a relatively simple and compact design.

-- Distribution.
 Whose eyes are you catching anyway?
 You may say, “Well, my consumer of course!”
 But that begs the question, “How does your branded consumer product get to your consumer in the first place?”

 Do your products come packed in cartons, boxes, or bags?
 Do those containers passed through some kind of a distribution system?
 Are trucks, warehouses, forklifts, and other handling devices involved?
 If so, your logo must appear big, bold, and clear on your containers.
 It may be a good idea to repeat your logo on all sides of your product and packaging.